Frequently Asked Questions

 Mid America Festivals is providing this information for informational purposes only.
 Neither MAF, its subsidiaries, affiliates, suppliers, vendors and/or employees assume responsibility for sensitivity or allergy to any food product or ingredient provided by or in our festival.

 The Renaissance Festival makes every effort to accommodate the needs of our guests.
-If you adhere to a specific dietary regiment or have food allergies, the following Gluten Free and Vegetarian options are available to guests with special dietary requirements.
+If you adhere to a specific dietary regiment or have food allergies, Gluten Free and Vegetarian options are available to guests with special dietary requirements.
 Please refer to the festival program booklet for locations which you receive at the gate entrance.

 At the Michigan Renaissance Festival, an extensive array of diverse and exclusive food options awaits patrons.
 Alongside classic turkey legs and skewered delicacies, visitors can indulge in culturally diverse dishes, traditional English fare, pub-style nourishment, burgers, and an assortment of other culinary delights catering to individual preferences and budgets.
 See our food options.